ArminJo/EasyButtonAtInt01/README.md

 # EasyButton
-Arduino library for handling push buttons connected between ground and INT0 and / or INT1 pin (pin 2 / 3).<br/>
+Arduino library for handling push buttons connected between ground and INT0 and / or INT1 pin.<br/>
+INT0 and INT1 are connected to Pin 2 / 3 on most Arduinos (ATmega328), to PB6 / PA3 on ATtiny167 and on ATtinyX5 we have only INT0 at PB2.<br/>

-The library is totally based on interrupt and debouncing is implemented in a not blocking way.
+The library is totally **based on interrupt** and **debouncing is implemented in a not blocking way**.
 It is merely done by ignoring a button change within the debouncing time.
+So **button state is instantly available** without debouncing delay!

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 [![Installation instructions](https://www.ardu-badge.com/badge/EasyButtonAtInt01.svg?)](https://www.ardu-badge.com/EasyButtonAtInt01)